 How many sessions will I need?

 The number of sessions a patient needs to obtain optimal results will depend on: skin type, size of vessel, depth of vessel and the fluence (energy) required in treatment.
-On average, most patients will need a minimum of 4 – 6 treatment.
+On average, most patients will need a minimum of 4 – 6 treatments.

 What are the post treatment changes?